sivaram-R/DS_Module17/Ex24-Topological-Sort.md

 ```
 /*
 Program to determine whether the topological ordering for the following graph is possible or not
-Developed by: Jayamani
+Developed by: SIVARAM R
-RegisterNumber:  212222100014
+RegisterNumber: 212222100050
 */
 //#include<stdio.h>
 //#include<stdlib.h>